dune3d/dune3d-docs/groups.rst

 A linear array group replicates entities from its source group as often as specified in "Count" along a vector.
 Its detailed operation depends on whether it has an active workplane or not.
+If the source group has no generated entities like loft, there will be no entities in the linear array group to constrain the translation increment.
+To work around this, manually add entities to the source group.

-If it has an active workplane, the vector is in that workplane so it adds two degrees of freedom.
+If the array group has an active workplane, the vector is in that workplane so it adds two degrees of freedom.
 Entities from the source group in the same workplane will be copied, as well as entities in 3D space.
 Entities in other workplanes won't be copied.